Tuesday, November 28, 2006

 Generator Installation

-ct we have undertaken was to install a generator.
-We get many of our ideas from the Island Packet Discussion List, a forum to exchange ideas via email, hosted by Sailnet.com, and from Islandpacketphotos.com, a site hosted by Hayden Cochran, also an IP owner.
+The biggest project we undertook was installing a generator.
+We get many of our ideas from the Island Packet Discussion List, a forum for exchanging ideas via email hosted by Sailnet.com, and from Islandpacketphotos.com, a site hosted by Hayden Cochran, also an IP owner.
 We had been searching for a small generator at a reasonable cost.
 We were drawn to a 4.2kw generator made by Entec West.
 The size and price were right, and they are very supportive of owner installation and maintenance.
-We made the decision and traveled to the Annapolis Boat Show to see the model first-hand and to place our order.
-We started immediately to create a space for it on Ariel.
+We made the decision and traveled to the Annapolis Boat Show to see the model in person and place our order.
+We immediately started creating a space for it on Ariel.
 We decided the best location was directly under the helm.
 This is on the centerline, which we felt was important since the generator with sound enclosure weighs 234 pounds.
 This space was already occupied by

 Tucked Away for Winter